Castro District, San Francisco: Attractions

 Stores on Castro near the intersection with 18th Street.
 Rainbow flags, which are commonly associated with gay pride, are hung as banners on streetlights along the road.

 A Farmers' Market is held on Noe Street near Beaver Street on Wednesday afternoons in the Spring, Summer, and Autumn.

 One of the more notable features of the neighborhood is Castro Theatre, a movie palace built in 1922 and one of San Francisco's premier movie houses.

 18th and Castro is a major intersection in the Castro, where many historic events, marches, and protests have taken and continue to take place.

-A major cultural destination in the neighborhood is the GLBT History Museum, which opened for previews on December 10, 2010, at 4127 18th St. The grand opening of the museum took place on the evening of January 13, 2011.
+A major cultural destination in the neighborhood is the GLBT Historical Society Museum (originally called the GLBT History Museum), which opened for previews on December 10, 2010, at 4127 18th St. The grand opening of the museum took place on the evening of January 13, 2011.
 The first full-scale, stand-alone museum of lesbian, gay, bisexual and transgender history in the United States (and only the second in the world after the Schwules Museum in Berlin), the GLBT History Museum is a project of the GLBT Historical Society.

 The F Market heritage streetcar line turnaround is at Market and 17th-streets where the Jane Warner city parklet sits.
 Across Castro street is the Harvey Milk Plaza, in honor of its most famous resident with its iconic giant flag pole with an oversized rainbow flag, symbol of the LGBT community.
 Below street level is the main entrance to the Castro Street Station, a Muni Metro subway station and a multitiered park.
 Milk's camera store and campaign headquarters which were at 575 Castro has a memorial plaque and mural on the inside of the store, formerly housing the Human Rights Campaign Action Center and Store; it now houses an LGBTQ+ arts store.
 There is a smaller mural above the sidewalk on the building showing Milk looking down on the street fondly.

 Across Market Street from Harvey Milk Plaza, and slightly up the hill, is the Pink Triangle Park – 17th Street at Market, a city park and monument named after the pink triangles forcibly worn by gay prisoners persecuted by the Nazis during World War II.

 Harvey's was formerly the Elephant Walk, raided by police after the White Night Riots.

 Twin Peaks Tavern, the first gay bar in the city, and possibly in the United States, with plate glass windows to fully visibly expose patrons to the public, is located at the intersection of Market and Castro.

+Kite Hill is a city park located in the Castro, named for its gusty winds.